hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 :::

 #### Theory #6: Botched copy of a dot-stretched Wang delta
 Or maybe it *does* come from Wang?
-Viler makes an interesting observation: a 1979 Wang character set for the *2236DE terminal* includes a delta symbol ( Δ ) at position 0x9A.
+VileR makes an interesting observation: a 1979 Wang character set for the *2236DE terminal* includes a delta symbol ( Δ ) at position 0x9A.
 At first glance this seemed unrelated to IBM's house symbol at 0x7F.
 But after viewing the ROM data as a bitmap, VileR discovered two interesting things.
 First, Wang's delta wasn't a clean equilateral triangle (angles at 60°, 60°, 60°); to avoid uneven displacements between scanlines, which could produce very obvious "jaggies" on low-res CRTs, the delta was instead rendered as a right triangle (angles 45°, 90°, 45°).
 However, because of this, the triangle's side-corners had to be chopped off, to fit it into its 7&times;7 pixels-per-character space.
 Secondly, VileR discovered that the bitmap's pixels were spaced-out, implying that the glyphs relied on some sort of dot-stretching effect in the display circuitry.
 After these realizations, rendering the bitmap with his [CRT emulator](https://int10h.org/blog/2021/01/simulating-crt-monitors-ffmpeg-pt-1-color/) revealed that Wang's delta actually resembles IBM's blocky house symbol.

 <figure class="u-image-full-width">
     {% image